apache/flink/docs/libs/ml/quickstart.md

 the complexities that usually come with having to deal with big data learning tasks.
 In this quick-start guide we will show just how easy it is to solve a simple supervised learning problem using FlinkML.
-But first some basics, feel free to skip the next few lines if you're already familiar with Machine Learning (ML)
+But first some basics, feel free to skip the next few lines if you're already familiar with Machine Learning (ML).

-As defined by Murphy [cite ML-APP] ML deals with detecting patterns in data, and using those learned patterns to make predictions about the future.
+As defined by Murphy [1] ML deals with detecting patterns in data, and using those learned patterns to make predictions about the future.
 We can categorize most ML algorithms into two major categories: Supervised and Unsupervised Learning.

-* Supervised Learning deals with learning a function (mapping) from a set of inputs (predictors) to a set of outputs.
+* Supervised Learning deals with learning a function (mapping) from a set of inputs (features) to a set of outputs.
 The learning is done using a __training set__ of (input, output) pairs that we use to approximate the mapping function.
 Supervised learning problems are further divided into classification and regression problems.
 In classification problems we try to predict the __class__ that an example belongs to, for example whether a user is going to click on an ad or not.
-Regression problems are about predicting (real) numerical values,  often called the dependent variable, for example what the temperature will be tomorrow.
+Regression problems one the other hand, are about predicting (real) numerical values, often called the dependent variable, for example what the temperature will be tomorrow.

 * Unsupervised learning deals with discovering patterns and regularities in the data.
-An example of this would be __clustering__, where we try to discover groupings of the data from the descriptive features.
+An example of this would be *clustering*, where we try to discover groupings of the data from the descriptive features.
 Unsupervised learning can also be used for feature selection, for example through [principal components analysis](https://en.wikipedia.org/wiki/Principal_component_analysis).